The Advanced Professional or Research Doctorate

-Most traditional programs would cost as much as $50,000.00 to $60,000.00 for a completed degree.
+Most traditional programs would cost as much as $10,000.00 to $30,000.00 for a completed doctor's degree.
 The cost difference is one of the major reasons for our existence.
 We believe in making education affordable, yet of the highest quality.
 The program is, by design, capable of equiping students with an understanding of best practices and cutting edge knowledge in their chosen fields, so they can be further ahead than they would be in a traditional program.

 The application fee is non-refundable.